 Usually, bamboo sheets are washed in cold water only, 86 F (30 C) and on a gentle cycle only.
 They should be washed every 7-10 days in summer and every 2 weeks in winter.
 Try to avoid washing them with other items such as clothes or towels.

 Only ever use mild, eco-friendly washing detergent and never use bleach.
-Mrs. Meyer’s Clean Day Laundry Detergent (link to read reviews on Amazon) is made from plant-based ingredients and biodegradable – so no worry about harming the environment.
+The best laundry detergent for bamboo fabrics is made from plant-based ingredients and biodegradable – so no worry about harming the environment.
 You won’t need to use fabric softener as the bamboo fibers remain naturally soft.

 If possible, always try to line dry your bamboo sheets in order to preserve the bamboo fibers, elasticity, and colors.
 If you must use a dryer machine put on a low heat and low tumble cycle.
 Don’t leave them in the dryer for too long as they may wrinkle.

 Linen should also be carefully managed but they aren’t delicate like bamboo sheets.
 Always follow the manufacturer’s instructions.
 You can hand or machine wash linen sheets, but never use bleach or detergents with color brighteners as this will weaken your linen sheets.
 You can wash with lukewarm or cold water on gentle cycles only.

 As with the bamboo sheets, it’s always best to line dry if possible or tumble dry on a very low heat and low cycle.
 Linen sheets tend to get wrinkled easily, you can iron them if you desire with low heat.
 You can wash them with other items but do not overload the washing machine.